mredell/C-portfolio/README.md

 # C-portfolio
-A repository for projects built in C.
+A repository for projects built while learning C language.

 ## VSCode
 Introductory code for "Hello World" using MinGW compilers